umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-08-19-releasenotes.md

 ![ProjectsDashboard](images/ProjectsDashboard.gif)

-Together with a large amount of project info, a slim project representation, and a filtering system, you will see a **improved overview** for managing your Umbraco Cloud projects.
+Together with the project information, a project representation, and a filtering system, you will see an **improved overview** for managing your Umbraco Cloud projects.
 Flexibility and usability are the focus of enabling Umbraco Cloud to empower users to organize and group their projects.

 We will **add new features and functionality** to the dashboard in future releases, starting with a search functionality as you know from the current project overview.
 We are also working on improving the performance so especially the environment and product versions are retrieved more fluently.